 So I was on the alert the next time that 'sleepers" swam into my imaginative ken, which was when I first became acquainted with John Donne's clever little love poem, "The Good Morrow," in which the poet claims that until he fell in love, he was immature, unconscious:

 Who the heck, I wondered, were these "seven sleepers?"
 Not, in fact, a wardrobeful of pajamas nor (my first guess) a parody of the famous 'nine worthies" of chivalry?
-But no, inasmuch as Donne could not prevent himself from juxtaposing religion and sex, the seven sleepers were a group of enthusiastic early Christian converts who were imprisoned for their faith in a cave near Ephesus, fell into miraculous sleep, and then woke up two centuries later to discover to their delight that their city had adopted and institutionalized their religion.
+But no, inasmuch as Donne habitually and regularly conflated religion and sex, he knew that the seven sleepers were a group of enthusiastic early Christian converts who were imprisoned for their faith in a cave near Ephesus, fell into miraculous sleep, and then woke up two centuries later to discover to their delight that their city had adopted and institutionalized their religion.
 Rips van Winkle of miraculous devotion.

 I have never heard this sense of "sleepers" in conversation, but then, I don't talk about railroad-making all that much.
 Nevertheless, it is not difficulty to endorse the continued pertinence of Thoreau's witty comparison.